openenclave/openenclave/.jenkins/infrastructure/docker/dockerfiles/linux/azurelinux3/MHSM_PREVIEW.md

 ctest --test-dir build --output-on-failure
 ```

+The image can compile Marvell modules from WSL against its pinned Azure Linux kernel headers, but loading modules and running SGX workloads still require a native Azure Linux host.
 The MHSM repository currently disables enclave targets on Azure Linux 3.
-Remove that temporary gate in the corresponding MHSM change only after the commands above pass in its full build container.
+Remove that temporary gate in the corresponding MHSM change only after hardware validation passes on an SGX-capable host.

 ## Build a derived workload image